 Preference Points Victims of involuntary displacement by government agency or natural disaster - These individuals will supersede the point system and move to the top of the waiting list due to the exigent situation.
-These will also include individuals who are participants in the Housing Choice Voucher Program that move from their HCV subsidized unit/HCV participant due to the unit's failed HQS and/or abatement from the program 32 Points Victims of domestic violence - referral from YWCA, Women Helping Women, or Third-Party Social Service Agency 9 Points Victims of domestic violence - Self certification only 4 Points Referral from Local Homeless Coalition 4 Points Veteran preference 9 Points Full-time students (Head/Co-Head of Household with 3 rd party verification from the school) 3 Points Working Families, Disabled Families or Elderly 3 Points Family Unification (see below/to be defined) and/or youths aging out of foster care who are between the ages of 18-24.
-2 Points Good Neighbor Program Completion 2 Points a.
-Definition of Working Family Preference: The Working Family Preference is given to households where the Head or Co-Head of Household is employed at the time of application and at the time of admission.
+These will also include individuals who are participants in the Housing Choice Voucher Program that move from their HCV subsidized unit/HCV participant due to the unit's failed HQS and/or abatement from the program and individuals who are in RAD converted projects and must move due to unit rehabilitation/ demolition.
+32 Points Victims of domestic violence - referral from YWCA, Women Helping Women, or Third-Party Social Service Agency 9 Points Victims of domestic violence - Self certification only 4 Points Referral from Local Homeless Partners or Third-Party Certification 4 Points Veteran preference 9 Points Full-time students (Head/Co-Head of Household with 3 rd party verification from the school) 3 Points , Disabled Families or Elderly 3 Points Family Unification (see below/to be defined) 2 Points Good Neighbor Program Completion 2 Points Youths aging out of foster care who are between the ages of 1824.
+2 Points.